 Additional Staff Rewards

-- You’ll benefit from regular professional learning and development workshops held for staff.
-Recent workshops include Cultural Awareness, Resilience and Early Education Program Development.
+Recent workshops held include Cultural Awareness, Resilience and Early Education Program Development.

 Superb Lifestyle Benefits

 - Live in a friendly country community in the Wheatbelt, Midwest or South West that is still within easy driving distance to Perth.
 You’ll get away from traffic noise and congestion, enjoy some beautiful reserves on your weekends, and your kids will have plenty of space to play.

 - You’ll be part of a community and you’ll enjoying forming friendships in towns offering an abundance of sporting and social opportunities as well as very low crime rates.

 - You may be eligible for an interim relocation package for some diploma qualified jobs.
 A package of up to $12,500 is available for some locations.
 This package includes relocation costs, a sign on bonus and 12 months of fortnightly travel, living or accommodation allowances depending on whether you are living in the same town or in a neighbouring location.

 - Highly affordable subsidised accommodation through local shires or the community is available in association with some of our Wheatbelt, Midwest or South West positions, just ask us.